 All full- and part-time degree-seeking graduate students at all campus locations must maintain continuous enrollment in the Graduate School, registering for each semester, excluding summer sessions, from the time of first enrollment until all requirements for the degree are completed.
 Continuous enrollment is maintained by registering for a minimum of 2 graduate credits per semester (excluding the summer).
-International students who enroll for fewer than 10 credits must be approved by OISS, in consultation with the Graduate School, prior to part-time enrollment during the academic year.
+International students who enroll for fewer than 10 credits must be approved by International Programs, in consultation with the Graduate School, prior to part-time enrollment during the academic year.
 Exceptions to the continuous enrollment policy are noted at the following website: http://gradschool.wsu.edu/chapter-five/.
 Continuous doctoral status (CDS) meets the continuous enrollment requirement.
-See next page for more details.